indiesoftby/defold-yagames/README.md

 ### Misc

+> [!TIP]
+> We don't use thes features in our games as we don't see any improvements in our games metrics, and the complexity of its integration and support is quite high.

 #### Native Cache How-To

 Yandex's [Native Cache](https://yandex.ru/dev/games/doc/dg/concepts/native-cache-settings.html?lang=en) lets users use games offline.
 Currently, it's available only in Yandex Browser or the Yandex app on smartphones.